-Last updated on : 15 Oct, 2024
+Last updated on : 02 Jul, 2025

-Read time : 8 min
+Read time : 9 min

-Welcome to the world of yoga, where your breath is your guide and your body is your temple.
+Welcome to the world of yoga, where your breathing is your guide and your body is your temple.
 Of all the practices, “Bhastrika Pranayama” or “Bellows Breath” holds a special place for its numerous benefits.
 It’s a powerful breathing technique that energises the body and calms the mind.

 The benefits of Bhastrika Pranayama are plentiful.
-It enhances oxygen flow, boosts metabolism, and reduces stress.
+It improves oxygen flow, boosts metabolism, and reduces stress.
 Regular practice can improve lung capacity and strengthen your immune system.
 Once you know how to do Bhastrika Pranayama, you can add it to your daily routine for a revitalising boost.

+The term ‘Bhastrika’ is derived from the Sanskrit word ‘Bhastri’, which means ‘bellows’.
+It is an instrument that blacksmiths use to fan the flame in their furnaces.
 Bhastrika Pranayama, just like blacksmith’s bellows, involves rapid and forceful inhalations and exhalations.
 This dynamic breathing technique promotes increased oxygen intake and boosts energy levels.
 It’s not just about physical benefits; practising Bhastrika pranayama can enhance mental clarity and focus.

 Are you wondering how to do Bhastrika Pranayama?
 Here’s your step-by-step guide: